slapform/slapform/README.md

 ```

 For a more in-depth overview of how these triggers work, please see the [Slapform name trigger documentation](https://slapform.com/docs/name-triggers/).

+## What Can Slapform do?
+Slapform is a [form backend service](https://slapform.com) that you can use to submit data without managing a backend server.
+Slapform allows you to focus on the fun and productive parts of web development without worrying about building another form processing backend.
+Slapform works perfect as a [Jekyll contact form](hhttps://slapform.com/docs/make-a-jekyll-contact-form/) or a [static site contact form](https://slapform.com/).

 ## Final Words
 If you are still having difficulty, we would love for you to post